bodo-ai/Bodo/docs/source/pandas.rst

   * :ref:`example usage and more system specific instructions <parquet-section>`
-  * Arguments ``path`` and ``columns`` are supported. ``columns`` should be a constant list of strings.
+  * Arguments ``path`` and ``columns`` are supported. ``columns`` should be a constant list of strings if provided.
-  * If ``path`` is constant, Bodo finds the schema from file at compilation time.
+  * If ``path`` can be inferred as a constant (e.g. it is a function argument), Bodo finds the schema from file at compilation time.
     Otherwise, schema should be provided.
 For example::

       @bodo.jit(locals={'df':{'A': bodo.float64[:],